mia-platform/documentation/docs/development_suite/api-console/api-design/merge_collaboration.md

 In every section, navigate from one change to the following/previous one thanks to the related navigation buttons.
 If there are no changes in the current section, the navigation buttons will be disabled.

-When you are satisfied with your merge simply press the _Confirm Merge_ button.
+When you are satisfied with your merge just press the _Confirm Merge_ button.

 :::caution
 When the merge is confirmed, the content from the editor on the _right_ is taken as correct configuration and injected into your local configuration.